Form: A twining vine.

 Uses: Ornamental, butterfly garden.
 It is best grown on a trellis, fence or draped over a wall

-so that the stems are not on the ground.
+so that the stems do not touch ground.

-Senecio confusus is a member of the Aster family (Compositae).
-This plant is sometimes designated by
+Senecio confusus is a member of the Aster family (Compositae) and is sometimes designated by

 The best way to prevent this vine from flowering is to keep it away from full sun, fertilize it,

 or grow it in overly enriched soil.
 This is a desert plant adapted to poor soil.